Hamburger and Macaroni

 - Salt and freshly ground black pepper to taste

-1 Get a large pot of hot water heating and begin cooking the macaroni as per the directions on the macaroni package.
+1 Start cooking the pasta: Get a large pot of hot water heating and begin cooking the macaroni as per the directions on the macaroni package.

 Add freshly ground black pepper and salt to taste.